cfjedimaster/raymondcamden2020/_posts/2015/01/05/2015-01-05-cflib-moves-to-node-js.md

 });
 </code></pre>

 The thing that bugged me the most, and I never really realized it before, is how limited Handlebars can be at times -- specifically in terms of doing anything in logic.
 Handlebars wants to minimize the amount of logic you include in your views, and I can get that, but it really bit me in the rear at times.
 As an example, when editing a UDF, I need to display a list of libraries the UDF can belong to, and then set the current library as the selected item.
 Handlebars supports IF clauses, but the expression must be simpler.
-So you can't do: {% raw %}{{if something is something}{% endraw %}}.
+So you can't do: {% raw %}{{if something is something}}{% endraw %}.
 Nope.
 You have to actually write a helper function for it:

 <pre><code class="language-javascript">
 selected:function(option,value) {